Think about your favorite gadget. Maybe it’s your phone, tablet, or gaming console. You expect it to work every time, right?

 Wearable Devices

 Wearable technology, like fitness trackers, is growing fast.
-Reliability testing now focuses on how these devices handle changes in temperature, humidity, and impacts, like when they get dropped or exposed to sweat.
+As a result, reliability testing has become more important than ever.
+Today, it focuses not only on basic functionality but also on how these devices handle changes in temperature, humidity, and impacts.
+For example, testing ensures they can withstand being dropped or exposed to sweat.
+Consequently, manufacturers can guarantee that their products maintain performance even in harsh conditions.

 Advanced Simulation